jean-laurent-g/LedgerHQ.github.io/_posts/2019-12-19-mpc_readiness.md

 #### MPC still is a very recent technology and has very little security testing

 Current MPC schemes are quite new and therefore are still not battle-tested.
 Seminal papers on the topic date back to the 80s but the first paper outlining a usable case was only published in 2016.
 Security setups based on MPC have yet to pass extensive penetration testing and security certifications such as Common Criteria, FIPS or CSPN certifications.
-Also, standardisation initiatives [3][3] are giving security researchers a common ground to assess solutions using MPC but are still not widely accepted.
+Also, [standardisation initiatives](#3) are giving security researchers a common ground to assess solutions using MPC but are still not widely accepted.

-At the 2019 IACR Crypto conference, Jonathan Katz presented a keynote talk where he outlined the vulnerabilities in MPC implementation of fixed-key AES[4][4].
+At the 2019 IACR Crypto conference, Jonathan Katz presented a keynote talk where he outlined the [vulnerabilities in MPC implementation of fixed-key AES](#4).
 While vulnerability does not mean that MPC is insecure per se, it does raise the question of the security of implementation.
 As Trail of Bits stated in the talk: “This attack highlights the recklessness of rushing to deploy cutting-edge cryptography.
 These protocols are often extremely slow and complex, and few people understand the subtle details of the security proof.
-More work must be done to quantify the concrete security of these protocols as they are actually instantiated, not just asymptotically using idealized functionalities.”[5][5]
+More work must be done to quantify the concrete security of these protocols as they are actually instantiated, not just asymptotically using idealized functionalities.” (cf. [Trail of bits blogpost](#5))

 Because the security issue of digital assets is “get  one error, lose it all,'' introducing new technologies must be done carefully.
-Implementing unready technology as the backbone of the security infrastructure can have catastrophic consequences as shown by the recently, when Zcash deployed custom zk-SNARK setups [6][6].
+Implementing unready technology as the backbone of the security infrastructure can have catastrophic consequences as shown by the recently, when [Zcash deployed custom zk-SNARK setups](#6).
 The gap between theoretical implementation and actual production requires the highest caution.
-Even though security proofs provide better guarantees, they can initially pass through peer review where further research will later find they are false, as highlighted recently by Koblitz and Menezes.[7][7]
+Even though security proofs provide better guarantees, they can initially pass through peer review where further research will later find they are false, as [highlighted recently by Koblitz and Menezes](#7).